 Allowed Uses: This property is open during daylight hours for non-motorized passive recreation activities both on the trails and on the water.
 All trails except the Lakeside Trail are multiuse trails open to equestrians and mountain bikers as well as hikers.

 Hurds Lake can be used for fishing and limited kayak or canoe use.
 A small boat ramp is located at the west end of the dam.
-There is no lifeguard on duty and visitors swim at their own risk.
+Hurds Lake is not tested by the LHD and there is no lifeguard on duty, swim at your own risk.

 Access: The entrance and parking area are located on the south side of Route 190 about 0.7 miles east of the light at Rt.
 83 or 0.5 miles west of the light at Gulf Road.

 Length: 1 mile from mill site to Bailey Road parking area.
 Trail Map.

 Overview: This trail offers a pleasant walk along the Scantic River starting at the Somersville Mill site and following the south side of the river into Enfield where it connects to a Connecticut DEEP trail and continues to the Scantic River State Park parking area on Bailey Road.
 The trail is marked with yellow diamonds and follows along the river bank for much of its length.
 At the far end be sure to take time to look at the ruins of the dam and canal which supplied water for the Powder Hollow munitions factory.

 Access: A small parking area is located at the site of the former Somersville Mill on Maple Street just past the south end of the Scantic River bridge.
 The trail can also be accessed from a DEEP parking area on the north side of Bailey Road off Rte.
 191 in Enfield.